-The Monfort College of Business (MCB) is a great place to pursue a business degree and the University of Northern Colorado campus has many resources to help you feel welcome and supported as a transfer student.
+The Monfort College of Business (MCB) is a great place to pursue a Business or Software Engineering degree and the University of Northern Colorado campus has many resources to help you feel welcome and supported as a transfer student.

 As a transferring student, you will want to visit the following website to understand how to get started with an application to become a student at the University of Northern Colorado http://www.unco.edu/admissions/transfer/.

-Students who are admitted to MCB as business major will want to make an appointment to meet with the Director of Advising, Mary Graves in the MCB Advising Center at firstname.lastname@example.org or by calling 970-351-1233.
-Your academic transcripts will be reviewed and applied to a 4 Year Suggested Schedule for your chosen emphasis in business.
+After the online orientation is completed, the next step to your first semester at UNC is academic advising for course evaluation and registration.
+You will want to make an appointment to meet with an advisor in the Monfort College of Business at email@example.com or call 970-351-1233.
+Your academic transcripts will be reviewed and applied to a 4 Year Suggested Schedule for your chosen emphasis in business or software engineering.
 At your first meeting you may:

 - Get logged onto your URSA account